kavun/kavun.github.io/_posts/2014-09-03-how-to-start-linting-javascript.md

 ---
 comments: true
-date: 2014-10-28
+date: "2014-10-28"
-layout: post
+layout: "post"
-slug: how-to-start-linting-Javascript
+slug: "how-to-start-linting-javascript"
-title: How to Start Linting Javascript
+title: "How to Start Linting Javascript"
-summary: There are better ways to validate Javascript than to watch it fail when it runs.
+summary: "There are better ways to validate Javascript than to watch it fail when it runs."
 ---

 Javascript is wild.
 The popular and incredibly accommodating language is never